mobxjs/mobx-state-tree/packages/mst-middlewares/README.md

 handleDrag = (mousePosition, { dx, dy }) => {
   const { view, parentNode } = this.props;
-  // only one history entry will be created for the whole dragging undoManager.startGroup(() =>
+  // only one history entry will be created for the whole dragging
+  // therefore all patches will be merged to one history entry while the group is active undoManager.startGroup(() =>
     parentNode.moveSelectedNodes({ dx: dx / view.zoom, dy: dy / view.zoom })
   );